 SOL uses the SPL protocol.
 SPL is the token standard of the Solana blockchain, similar to ERC20 on Ethereum.
 The SOL token has two main use cases:

 Paying for transaction fees incurred when using the network or smart contracts.

 Staking tokens as part of the Proof of Stake consensus mechanism.

-DApps building on Solana are also creating new SOL use cases.
-For example, Chainvote is creating a (decentralized finance) DeFi voting app for corporate governance using SOL tokens to vote.
+Various decentralized applications (DApps) have been creating new SOL use cases.
+For example, Chainvote is creating a decentralized finance (DeFi) voting app for corporate governance using SOL tokens to vote.
 Solana’s price saw an almost 30 times increase in the first two quarters of 2021, making it a popular pick with investors and speculators.